Cylialiu/Yiying_Liu_Portfolio/README.md

 Since the audience of two situation are totally different and also for different purpose, I seprately chose different data set, color scheme and chart style.
 More colorful and lively for a website, but mor professional and simple for the government report.
 My concern is that my inforgraph is more like a sole summary, not a chart embeded in the article.
 I might prefer using them in a presentation.
 All in all, I did some research and tried some styles and I think these two are pretty appropriate.

 *Source: Report from the Department of Homeland Security's Office of Inspector General on dangerous overcrowding and prolonged detention of children and adults:https://www.oig.dhs.gov/sites/default/files/assets/Mga/2019/oig-19-51-jul19.pdf*

+### Data visualization critique #2
+#### Critique, part one
+##### Google Form
+**What visualization are you ranking?
+Provide the title and web-accessible URL. * Obama job loss chart https://eagereyes.org/wp-content/uploads/2012/03/obama-job-loss-chart.png

+Usefulness.
+Is it useful for the intended audience?
+Does it communicate valuable information?
+Useless	( )	( )	( )	( )	( )	( )	( )	( )	(9)	( )	Very useful

+**Completeness.
+Does the visualization have everything necessary to make it understandable? *

+No relevant data	( )	( )	( )	( )	( )	( )	( )	(8)	( )	( )	All relevant data

+**Perceptibility.
+Can the reader understand the information with minimal effort?
+Is the visualization type appropriate?
+Does it use illogical comparisons?**
+Unclear and difficult	( )	( )	( )	(4)	( )	( )	( )	( )	( )	( )	Clear and easy

+**Truthfulness.
+Is the visualization accurate, reliable and valid?
+Is it representing what it says it is, and in the most complete and truthful manner?
+Does it misrepresent the data or make comparisions that aren't correct?**
+Innacurate and / or invalid	( )	( )	( )	( )	( )	( )	( )	( )	( )	(10)	Accurate and valid

+**Intuitiveness.
+Is it easy to understand and clearly communicates the information?
+If unfamiliar, does it include easy to understand instructions on how to interpret it?**
+Unfamiliar, difficult to understand	( )	( )	( )	( )	(5)	( )	( )	( )	( )	( )	Familiar, easy to understand

+**Aesthetics.
+It is interesting / enjoyable to look at?
+Is it a good example of what a beautiful data visualization might look like?
+Is it somewhere in the middle - pleasing but otherwise not distracting to look at?**
+	1	2	3	4	5	6	7	8	9	10
+Ugly 	( )	( )	( )	( )	( )	( )	( )	(8)	( )	( )	Beautiful

+**Engagement.
+Does it lead the audience to learn more about the topic?
+Does it inspire the audience to talk about the data or share it with others?**
+	1	2	3	4	5	6	7	8	9	10
+Distracts from data	( )	( )	( )	( )	( )	( )	( )	( )	(9)	( )	Draws one into the data

+**Describe your overall observations about the data visualization here.
+What stood out to you?
+What did you find worked really well?
+What didn't?
+What, if anything, would you do differently?**
+The first impression is that it is a comparison of job loss between Obama and Bush administration.
+The “Bikini” shape stood out to me, but since it is not like traditional column chart, it is a little bit confusing.
+I think they use the negative number to show the different trend worked really well, and also the potential meaning of the color “blue vs red” which points two parties.
+However, it took me some time to figure out the x-axis is at the top, and I need to read the chart from left to right.
+Since I am not familiar with the background, neither this new form chart, I think it is not obvious to see.
+I think I would use line chart to show the difference trend between two administrations, which is clear and simple.

+**Who is the primary audience for this tool?
+Do you think this visualization is effective for reaching that audience?
+Why or why not?**
+Voters and politician.
+I think it is pretty effective to reaching the audience.
+Since it clearly shows the different job loss trend between Obama and Bush government.
+Based on the real data, they use the color, style and the negative number in a smart way, which presents a powerful positive idea on Obama government

+**Final thoughts: how successful what this method at evaluating the data visualization you selected?
+Are there measures you feel are missing or not being captured here?
+What would you change?
+Provide 1-2 recommendations (color, type of visualization, layout, etc.)**
+This method is comprehensive and covers the main points of the data visualization.
+I think if only considering this chart, there are some derived meaning and also take advantage of these features to be a tool of politics, which means data visualization would not always be objective, different perspective would create different result.
+I think this one could be measured too.
+I want to change the type of chart to line chart and label would be more clear.
+Comparing with the measures from Good charts, this method is quite different and score-based.
+The process from Good charts are more feeling and subject-based.
+I think both are useful and have their advantages.
+I think if would be better if we can coombine these two.
+Firstly, we can use the Stephen Few's method to go through the points and give a score, and then based on these measures go back to the questions form Good Charts and give some reasons.

+#### My recreation